Intro-to-SE-Spring-21/Group4/README.md

 - Travis-CI

 # Core Feature
+A user can login or register.

 A user can post a "tweet."

 A user can like a "tweet."

 A user can follow another user.

-A user can login or register.

 # Extension for Core Feature
 A user can unlike a "tweet."

 A user can click on a post to redirect user to a detailed-post page.

+A user can delete his or her "tweet."

+# Additional Feature
+A user has a navbar to navigate the website.

+A user can search for a "tweet" and users.

+A user can see a list of who he or she is following.

+A user can comment on a "tweet."